-- (e) In addition to the rules referred to in paragraph (d), in relation to connection and access to a distribution network: - (1) a Distribution Network Service Provider must comply with its negotiating framework and Negotiated Distribution Service Criteria when negotiating the terms and conditions of access to negotiated distribution services; - (2) disputes relating to the terms and conditions of access to a direct control service or to a negotiated distribution service, access charges or matters referred to in clause 5.3AA(f) (negotiated use of system charges) or 5.3AA(h) (avoided charges for the locational component of prescribed TUOS services) may be referred to the AER in accordance with Part L of Chapter 6;

-- (3) Part G of Chapter 5A provides for dispute resolution by the AER for certain disputes under Chapter 5A; and - (4) other disputes relating to connection and access may be subject to dispute resolution under rule 8.2. - (f) In addition to the rules referred to in paragraph (d), in relation to connection and access to a transmission network: - (1) schedule 5.11 sets out the negotiating principles which apply to negotiations between a Transmission Network Service Provider and a Connection Applicant for negotiated transmission services; - (2) rule 5.4 provides a framework for Connection Applicants and Transmission Network Service Providers to appoint an Independent Engineer to provide advice on certain technical matters; and - (3) rule 5.5 provides for commercial arbitration of disputes between a Transmission Network Service Provider and a Connection Applicant as to terms and conditions of access for the provision of prescribed transmission services or for the provision of negotiated transmission services. - (g) Part B also provides for a Dedicated Connection Asset Service Provider to have an access policy for a large dedicated connection asset and for commercial arbitration under rule 5.5 to apply to a large DCA services access dispute.
+- (e) In addition to the rules referred to in paragraph (d), in relation to connection and access to a distribution network: - (1) a Distribution Network Service Provider must comply with its negotiating framework and Negotiated Distribution Service Criteria when negotiating the terms and conditions of access to negotiated distribution services; - (2) disputes relating to the terms and conditions of access to a direct control service or to a negotiated distribution service, access charges or matters referred to in clause 5.3AA(f) (negotiated use of system charges) or 5.3AA(h) (avoided charges for the locational component of prescribed TUOS services) may be referred to the AER in accordance with Part L of Chapter 6; - (3) Part G of Chapter 5A provides for dispute resolution by the AER for certain disputes under Chapter 5A; and - (4) other disputes relating to connection and access may be subject to dispute resolution under rule 8.2. - (f) In addition to the rules referred to in paragraph (d), in relation to connection and access to a transmission network: - (1) the negotiating principles set out in Chapter 6, rather than schedule 5.11, will apply to negotiations between a Transmission Network Service Provider and a Connection Applicant for negotiated transmission services (as if they were negotiated distribution services); - (2) rule 5.4 provides a framework for Connection Applicants and Transmission Network Service Providers to appoint an Independent Engineer to provide advice on certain technical matters; and - (3) disputes between a Transmission Network Service Provider and a Connection Applicant as to terms and conditions of access for the provision of prescribed transmission services or for the provision of negotiated transmission services will be determined under Chapter 6, rather than rule 5.5 (as if they were negotiated distribution services). - (g) Part B also provides for a Dedicated Connection Asset Service Provider to have an access policy for a large dedicated connection asset and for commercial arbitration under rule 5.5 to apply to a large DCA services access dispute.